Tomerlivechen/React_Project_for_course/README.md

 Due to current API limitations, it is only possible to create non-Guest API users on the [crudconnect](https://crudconnect.com/) website.
 The user type authentication and privileges are not connected to the userbase accounts on the API accounts user types, thus making it impossible to create a new Admin account that will be granted privileges of changing user roles on the crudconnect account.

-- This information is correct as of the admission date on 23/09/2023.
+- This information is correct as of the submission date on 23/09/2023.

 ## Author